Awards & Recognition, Collection Development

 Check out these 8 great Listening Library picks named as BookRiot’s best…from Odyssey Winners, to super-cool sound effects, star-studded listens (hello, Kate Winslet), and of course, Harry Potter, we can’t argue with this standout list of timeless children’s audiobooks:

+Jacqueline Woodson, one of today's finest writers, tells the moving story of her childhood in mesmerizing verse.
 Raised in South Carolina and New York, Woodson always felt halfway home in each place.
 In vivid poems, she shares what it was like to grow up as an African American in the 1960s and 1970s, living with the remnants of Jim Crow and her growing awareness of the Civil Rights movement.

+A space-obsessed boy and his dog, Carl Sagan, take a journey toward family, love, hope, and awe in this funny and moving novel for fans of Counting by 7s and Walk Two Moons.
 11-year-old Alex Petroski loves space and rockets, his mom, his brother, and his dog Carl Sagan—named for his hero, the real-life astronomer.

-But everything changes when Harry is summoned to attend an infamous school for wizards and he begins to discover some clues about his illustrious birthright.
+Harry Potter has no idea how famous he is.
+That's because he's being raised by his miserable muggle aunt and uncle who are terrified Harry will learn that he's a wizard, just as his parents were.But everything changes when Harry is summoned to attend an infamous school for wizards and he begins to discover some clues about his illustrious birthright.

 The book that inspired a legend–the first novel in the bestselling saga of RedwallWelcome to Mossflower Wood, where the gentle mice have gathered to celebrate a year of peace and abundance.
 All is well…until a sinister shadow falls across the ancient stone abbey of Redwall.